 Singer/Songwriter Avi Wisnia presents an eclectic mix of refreshingly original songs, finding inspiration in classic Brazilian bossa nova, acoustic American folk, 1950’s west-coast jazz, and contemporary pop.
 A wordsmith as well as a composer and performer, Avi’s clever lyrics give a knowing nod to those that came before, while his smooth vocals and deft piano skills assure you that this is truly something new.

 Avi Wisnia currently lives in the city of Philadelphia.
-He and his talented ensemble continue to play shows across the country, sharing the stage an eclectic array of artists like The Roots, Ani DiFranco, Arturo Sandoval and Maroon 5, performing at such prestigious venues as The Kennedy Center (DC), The Hammerstein Ballroom (NYC), World Café Live (Philly), and in renown music festivals including SxSW and CMJ.
-Avi is the winner of several OutMusic Awards (2009, 2010, 2012) and was named Musician of the Year by Bucks Happening Magazine (2017) and Outstanding Keyboard Player of the Year at the MoBucks Music Awards (2013) in Pennsylvania.
+He and his talented ensemble have shared the stage with an eclectic array of artists like The Roots, Ani DiFranco, Arturo Sandoval and Maroon 5, performing at prestigious venues around the world from The Kennedy Center in DC to The Hammerstein Ballroom in NYC, to concert tours in Japan, Poland, and Brazil.
+Avi is the winner of several OutMusic Awards (2009, 2010, 2012) and was named Musician of the Year by Bucks Happening Magazine (2017) and Outstanding Keyboard Player of the Year at the Montgomery-Bucks Music Awards (2013) in Pennsylvania.
 The music video for “Rabbit Hole” was honored as an Official Selection at the Florida Indie Film Festival and The Philadelphia Film Festival.
-His songs have been featured in movies such as “All Dressed Up” and “Party on the 49th Floor” in addition to ABC, NBC and NY1 TV programs.
+His songs have been featured in movies such as “All Dressed Up” and “Party on the 49th Floor” and on ABC, NBC and NY1 TV programs.
 In addition to being a performing songwriter, Avi Wisnia has also given a TED Talk and performed with The Moth storytellers.